klauspost/compress/s2/README.md

         Compress using this amount of threads (default 32) -help
         Display help
-  -os string
+  -max string
+        Maximum executable size.
+Rest will be written to another file. (default "1G") -os string
         Destination operating system (default "windows") -q    Don't write any output to terminal, except errors